 Drive Encryption & Monitoring.
 Nearly every mobile device in use is encrypted, but very few laptop or desktop PCs are.
 That’s because encryption isn’t enabled by default on the Windows or Mac OS.
 Yet it’s available as an option and it’s pretty easy to do.
 By encrypting your device, you’ll protect your data from unauthorized access in the case that your device is lost or stolen.

 STOP Plates.
-This is something new we’ve been doing for the past year or so, and involves putting a specialized metal sticker on laptops that leaves a warning tattoo on the device if the sticker is removed.
+This is something new we’ve been doing for the past year or so, and involves putting a that leaves a warning tattoo on the device if the sticker is removed.
 Since the #1 motive for theft is to sell the device for cash, this removes the ability to monetize the theft, therefore reducing the incentive to steal.

 Centralized Monitoring.
 Having centralized monitoring software gives your IT vendor or personnel the ability to remotely control and run commands on a PC that’s online.
 A few years ago when a client of ours had their office broken into and laptops stolen, we were able to script a series of actions - we collected the thief’s name, e-mail address, Facebook account, picture (we hacked the webcam), and finally, remotely installed software to triangulate his location and supplied it all to the police.
 It was quite the win for the Dynamic Computing team!